 Disclaimer: Storm Highway provides video content to media outlets as a private contractor.
 This site is not supported, sponsored, endorsed, or otherwise affiliated with any of the media outlets that broadcast Storm Highway material.

 Look for the Storm Highway storm tracking vehicle on the road during severe weather

 The Storm Highway site began as a small project during college in October of 1995 as 'The Lightning Page'.
 The site was moved to the stormhighway.com domain in October of 1998, and went under the stormhighway.com name until March of 2007, when both the name and domain were changed to Storm Highway.

 At its start in 1995, the site contained about 8 pages and four photographs - and was one of the first lightning-related web sites on the Internet.
 The site was the first item to be listed in the newly-created 'lightning' category on Yahoo's internet directory.
-Today, the site is made up of over 2,000 individual pages of photos and information on various subjects including weather, photography and storm chasing.
-All of the content on Storm Highway represents a culmination of over 10 years of web site work and over 12 years of storm chasing.
+Today, the site is made up of over 2,000 individual pages of photos and information on various subjects including weather, photography and storm observing.
+All of the content on Storm Highway represents a culmination of over 10 years of web site work and over 12 years of storm observing.
 The site normally undergoes several major reorganizations each year, and new content is added regularly as time permits.

 In 2003, Storm Highway began providing weather video content to national television outlets such as The Weather Channel and National Geographic Explorer.